Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yeah.

-And actually, also some of the most abusive nurses and physicians were fired and replaced
+And actually, also some of the most abusive nurses and physicians were fired and replaced immediately as well.

-So people lost, bad people lost their jobs.
+So people lost, bad people lost.

-Nelly said, I left the insane ward with pleasure and regret, pleasure that I was once more able to enjoy the free breath
+jobs.
+So that was great.
+Nelly said, I left the insane ward with pleasure and regret, pleasure

-lived and suffered with me and who I am convinced are just as sane as I am as I was and am now
+with me some of the unfortunate women who lived and suffered with me and who I am convinced are

-myself.
-Right, but it does sound like she really improved conditions quickly.
-Yes.
-Mass.
+improved conditions quickly.
+Yes, massive.
 Free breath of heaven.
-It's a weird turn of
+It's a weird turn of phrase.
+It's a weird

-success.
-People loving it.
 What does she do next?

 Movies, Hollywood.